skkinlive/torch/README.md

     * If `false`, the quantity in the inventory is ignored, but you still need the light source in your inventory to use it.
     * If not specified, it defaults to `false`.
     * If your system doesn't count inventory, make sure all of your light sources either don't specify this field or set it to `false`.
-    * If you find tracking inventory a complete distraction from your game, you can turn this feature off using the "GM Uses Inventory" and "Player Uses Inventory" settings.
+    * If you find "counting your candles" a complete distraction from your game, you can turn this feature off using the "GM Uses Inventory" and "Player Uses Inventory" settings.
   * The `states` specifies how many states the light source toggles through.
 This allows for sources like hooded lanterns to toggle "high - low - off" if desired.
 It can be omitted and the number of states will be one more than the number of objects you supply to the `light` array.
   * The `light` value is an array of objects that specify the light properties for each "on" light state.
 It has no default.
     * Values for the "off" state are taken from the settings for the actor's prototype token.